JabberSPAM/jabber-spam-fighting-manifesto/Freedom-and-Anonymity.md

    them.

-2. Operating a server that's well suitable for anonymous users is much more than just allowing users to come via Tor.
+2. Operating a server that's well suitable for anonymous users is much more than just allowing users to connect via Tor.
 You also need to have good data hygiene, encrypted storage and proper physical access control.
 Otherwise, the roster and communication meta-data of your Tor users might leak enough information to get them identified and decapitated.